First look at deployment in Visual Studio

 Publish to the web or deploy to a network share

 ASP.NET, ASP.NET Core, Node.js, and Python: You can use the Publish tool to deploy to a website by using FTP or Web Deploy.
 For more information, see Deploy to a website.

 In Solution Explorer, right-click the project and select Publish.
 (If you've previously configured any publishing profiles, you must then select Create new profile.)
 In the Publish tool, select the option you want and follow the configuration steps.

 For information on importing a publish profile in Visual Studio, see Import publish settings and deploy to IIS.

 You can also deploy ASP.NET applications and services in a number of other ways.
 For more information, see Deploying ASP.NET web applications and services.

-Windows desktop You can publish a Windows desktop application to a web server or a network file share using ClickOnce deployment.
+Windows desktop: You can publish a Windows desktop application to a web server or a network file share by using ClickOnce deployment.
 Users can then install the application with a single click.
-For more information, see Deploy a desktop app using ClickOnce (C# and Visual Basic).
-For C++/CLI, see Deploy a native app using ClickOnce or, for C/C++, see Deploy a native app using a Setup project.
+For more information, see the following articles:

 Publish to Microsoft Store